 - Upper-division Physiology professor (with input from a TA)

 Tip: Go for quality over quantity.
 There is no magic number for letters of recommendation, but it is always better to have a few strong letters than a bundle of mediocre letters.
 When asking someone for a letter, be sure to emphasize if they are willing to write a strong letter of recommendation for you.
 You can help them by meeting with them frequently and providing information about yourself or a personal statement.
 A mediocre letter may hurt your chances more than help them.

 How do I ask for a letter of recommendation?

 There are two ways to approach asking for a letter: in person or via email.
 I recommend asking in person because, with email, there is often a delay in response.
 Ask near the end of a course or shortly after the course ends, especially if you are confident you will receive a high grade.
 Something along the lines of “Hi Professor X, I thoroughly enjoyed your class this semester and learned a great deal.
 I am applying to medical school, and a strong letter of reference from you would truly strengthen my application”.
 Once they agree, arrange for a meeting with them to go over logistics.
 At the next meeting, provide each writer with the following items:

 - A pre-addressed manila envelope (if not submitting directly online), with a Post-It with an agreed-upon submission deadline

 - A signed waiver for the letter service being used (Interfolio, your career center, etc.)

 - A personal statement (or a few bullet points on what you want them to mention in their letter)

 How long should I give them to write letters?

-Final personal note: When I was applying I waited until April to ask for my 2nd science letter, only to be shocked that the professor was writing 11 other letters and that she projected a submission date of August.
+Finally, a personal note: When I was applying, I waited until April to ask for my 2nd science letter, only to be shocked that the professor was writing 11 other letters and projected a submission date of August.
 I submitted my application in June, but without a complete letter package, some schools waited until September to read my complete application.
-Don’t make the same mistake I did, submit your letters early!
+Please don’t make the same mistake I did; submit your letters early!